Financial-Times/careers/VACANCIES.md

 ## Operations and Reliability

-This team is dedicated to improving our service levels, working with engineering teams across the FT.
+This team is dedicated to transforming the way we support delivery teams, execute our monitoring, improve reliability and support our products, working with engineering teams across the FT.

 [Sarah](https://twitter.com/sarahjwells) runs this team.